chandan-source/ToDoList_app.github.io/README.md

 # ToDoList_app.github.io

-# this is simple todolist app where you can perform simple CRUD operation on this. you can run this app on localhost:3000 on your local server once opening project via visual studio code and run command npm start.
+# this is simple todolist app which developed using reactjs where you can perform simple CRUD operation on this. you can run this app on localhost:3000 on your local server once opening project via visual studio code and run command npm start.

 #you can add item